saad2121/turtlesim_PID_controller/README.md

 # turtlesim_PID_controller
-Repository with python code to implement proportional and PID controller on turtlesim to move the turtle to the desired postion and desired orientation
+This repository contains the implementation of PID controller on turtlesim for moving the turtle from start position and orientation to goal position and orientation.
+The model used is odometry based motion model which is generally used in differential drive robots.
+This model consist of 3 steps to reach the goal position and orientation which is as follows:
+- Turn by delta rotation 1
+- Move straight for delta translation
+- turn by delta roation 2